-A Troll Says 'Hate You' To Arjun Kapoor On His Photo Clicked By Malaika Arora; Here's How He Reacted
+Troll Said 'Hate You' To Arjun Kapoor On His Photo Clicked By Malaika Arora; Here's How He Reacted

 When a troll left a comment, "I hate this man😡😡😡😡," Arjun Kapoor was quick to reply to the troll and wrote, "arjunkapoor @sarodepushkar but u still follow me !!!
 Strange na."

-The befitting reply of Arjun Kapoor left many of his followers impressed and here's how they reacted..
+The befitting reply of Arjun Kapoor's left many of his followers impressed and here's how they reacted..

 john_doeofficial: "@arjunkapoor I do like you brother no matter what you do it why?"